neuralvis/elpa-mirror/melpa/plisp-mode-readme.txt

 * `C-c M-r' : Send the region to the inferior PicoLisp process and switch to its buffer (`inferior-plisp-send-region-and-go').

+* `C-c C-l' : Load a PicoLisp file into the inferior PicoLisp process (`inferior-plisp-load-file')."

 * `C-c C-x' : Switch to the inferior PicoLisp buffer (`inferior-plisp-switch-to-picolisp').